grmos/Bioinformatics/blast_python/README.md

 Run the following command to create a BLAST database from the generated FASTA file:

-`makeblastdb -in ../proteins.fasta -dbtype prot -out ../database`
+`ncbi-blast-2.15.0+\bin>makeblastdb -in ../proteins.fasta -dbtype prot -out ../database`

 ### Step 3: Run Grid Search using BLASTP